HarshaVardhanP/KinShip-Verification-using-CNNs/README.md

 idea, containing faces of couples who are together in real life.
 We implemented Siamese networks to do this task.
 We achieved better performance scores with ConvNets compared to shallow learning techniques

+Please look at the report Relationship_verification_siamese.pdf for more details

 ### Images from KinFaceW II
 <img src="https://cloud.githubusercontent.com/assets/5204400/19833880/03d994c4-9e20-11e6-998d-5cfba181a486.png" alt="alt text" width="500" height="500">